flarum/docs/docs/scheduler.md

 crontab -e
 ```

 This will open the cron editor.
 You may or may not have other entries there.
-Add this line, and remember to leave an empty line at the bottom!
+Add this line, and remember to leave an empty line at the bottom.

 ```
 * * * * * cd /path-to-your-project && php flarum schedule:run >> /dev/null 2>&1
 ```

-In this case `* * * * *` tells cron to run your command every minute.
-You may need to experiment with the path to php, etc.
+`* * * * *` tells cron to run your command every minute.

 In case you want to use a different value and don't know exactly how cron expressions work, you can use a [cron expression generator](https://crontab.guru) to easily get the desired string.

-On the other hand `cd /path-to-your-project && php flarum schedule:run` simply says `php flarum ......` you've likely seen this many times before!
+`cd /path-to-your-project && php flarum schedule:run` executes Flarum's scheduler to trigger any tasks currently waiting to be run.
+If PHP isn't in your system's path, you may need to experiment with setting the full path to PHP.

-Lastly `>> /dev/null 2>&1` simply suppresses any output from the command (you won't need this anyway)
+Lastly `>> /dev/null 2>&1` suppresses any output from the command.

 Voila!
 Now any extension that registers a task to run, anything from every minute to daily, monthly, yearly - whatever - will now run on your server.